alissatroiano/MS-1/README.md

 * The class descriptions in the schedule section were copied from [Holistic Yoga School](https://www.holisticyogaschool.com/yoga-class-description/) and reworded by the [developer](https://www.github.com/alissatroiano).

-* All other website content pertaining to Infinity Studio is fictional and was written by the [developer](https://www.github.com/alissatroiano).
+* All other website content about Infinity Studio is fictional and was written by the [developer](https://www.github.com/alissatroiano).

-Strategy and Planning:
+Research and Planning:

 * I used [Balsamiq](https://balsamiq.com/) wireframing software to create all project wireframes.

 * The 'Learn UX Canvas' I used on page 2 of my [MS1 Planning Document](wireframes/ms1planning.pdf) was copied from [Medium's article, 'UX Case Study: A Yoga Festival Microsite'](https://medium.com/@biancaUX/ux-case-study-a-yoga-festival-microsite-9dea6135fd62).

+* The color wheel image and facts about color theory in the UX section of this README were copied from [Toptal](https://www.toptal.com/designers/ux/color-in-ux).

+* The information about Pantone's color of the year for 2020 was copied from [CNN Style](https://www.cnn.com/style/article/pantone-color-classic-blue-2020/index.html).

+* More UX research about men and women color preferences was copied from [NeilPatel.com](https://neilpatel.com/blog/gender-and-color/)

 Code Resources: